DataIntellectTech/TorQ/InstallGuide.md

 `data=/home/data/torq_data`

-If the dictionary doesn't exist the script will make one.
-Also accepts a realtive path if necessary.
+If the directory doesn't exist the script will make one.
+Also accepts a relative path if necessary.

 **env** -